-Amalfi has some wonderful restaurants; however it is best to aim slightly off the beaten track to get the best trattorias and pizzerias that serve traditional local food.
-One of the best restaurants in Amalfi is called Eolo that has delicious food and beautiful view across the bay.
-Their wine list is great as is their seafood.
+When looking for things to do in Amalfi, we highly recommend trying out some of Amalfi’s wonderful restaurants; however it is best to aim slightly off the beaten track to get the best trattorias and pizzerias that serve traditional local food.
+One of the best restaurants in Amalfi is called Eolo.
+It has delicious food and a beautiful view across the bay.
+Their wine list is just as great as their seafood.

-For those wanting to walk off that last bowl of pasta, there is no more beautiful place to do so than this hiking route that stretches from Praiano to Positiano.
+For those wanting to walk off that last bowl of pasta, there is no more beautiful place to go than this hiking route that stretches from Praiano to Positano.
 This is the best way to see this picturesque coast without having to encounter the tricky roads with its hairpin bends and whizzing Vespas!
 The walk is a spectacular 12km trail that is well worth the effort as the views are truly awe inspiring!

 4. Visit the picturesque town of Ravello

 While in Amalfi Coast, make the short trip along the coast to the picturesque town of Ravello.
 Ravello is one of the most glamorous, charming stops on the Neapolitan Riviera and is a lovely place to spend the day wandering along the quiet streets of coloured stucco houses and lemon groves.
 Ravello is also a good starting point for numerous walks to Minori or the ancient village of Scala.

 No visit to Amalfi would be complete without a trip to the “blue island” of Capri.
 It’s a wonderful place to spend a few days, with decadent shops, excellent trattorias and stunning vistas.
 Set off on a traghetto boat from Amalfi harbour and spend a couple of days in this unique place.
 This should definitely be at the top of your ‘things to do in Amalfi’ bucket list!